 The "Mobile" in our official corporate name originates from our early interest in observing asteroid occultations, which requires the observer to travel to a particular remote location to make the observation.
 For more information, visit the science section of this Web site.

 The picture at the top left of this page is of our facility near Sonoita, Arizona, approximately 50 miles southeast of Tucson, Arizona.
 It shows the roof rolled back to the left (north) over the shop part of the building (compare this photo with the aerial photo on the Site page).
-The observatory houses a 14.5-inch telescope owned by the University of Iowa used primarily for undergraduate student labs, the Kilodegree Extremely Little Telescope (KELT) and the 20-inch telescope known as DEMONEX, both owned by The Ohio State University, and one 20-inch telescope operated jointly by the Rincon Ranch Observatory and Winer Observatory.
+The observatory houses a 14.5-inch telescope owned by the University of Iowa used primarily for undergraduate student labs, the Kilodegree Extremely Little Telescope (KELT) and the 20-inch telescope known as DEMONEX, both owned by The Ohio State University, a lunar coronagraph operated by NASA Goddard Space Flight Center, and a 28" PlaneWave CDK700 and fiber-fed cross-dispersed Echelle spectrograph owned by The Adam Mickiewicz University in Posnan, Poland.

-We have room for a total of six telescopes of approximately one meter in aperture on a 20-acre site.
+We have room for a total of six telescopes of up to one meter in aperture on a 20-acre site.
 Our dark skies and dry weather make the site well-suited to astronomy.
-Nearby are several professional observatories, including Kitt Peak National Observatory and the MMT Observatory, which is only about 20 miles away.
+Nearby are several professional observatories, including Kitt Peak National Observatory and the MMT Observatory (MMTO is only about 20 miles away).
 Several amateur astronomers have made Sonoita the home for their observatories as well, including James McGaha and Dr. Tim Hunter of Grasslands Observatory, Mike Shade of Sonoita Hills Observatory, John Gross, and several others.

 As a service to our customers, we are providing access to an All Sky Camera consisting of a Nikkor 8mm f/2.8 fisheye lens and an Apogee U3041-HC camera using a 2048 x 2048 x 15 um Fairchild Imaging CCD 3041 frontside illuminated CCD detector with a maximum quantum efficiency exceeding 40% between 630nm and 850 nm.